davidjbuchanan/MS4-LiveStrong/README.md

 8. Verify superuser
     - open the heroku app and goto the /admin url
     - goto *Accounts* app. and click on your address (the one you entered when you created the superuser from your IDE's cli) and click *Primary* and *Verified*.
-If it is not there you should create it now.
-You are user number 1.
+Further details, on this topic, are to be found in the Local Deployment section above.

 At this point you should be able to login to the app website and have full superuser access.